osmannkartall/surveyme/README.md

 # SurveyMe

-SurveyMe is a simple application where you can create surveys and share them for others to participate in.
+SurveyMe is a simple application where you can create surveys and share them for others to participate in anonymously.
 Developed using React Native and Firebase services.

 ## Architecture